 - Josh Anderson Foundation – Students and the counseling staff at Oakton High School and Carson Middle School implemented a "Stress Less, Laugh More" campaign the week of May 26-29 to educate, engage, and aid students in learning how to proactively deal with stress and anxiety.
 Both schools provided materials on stress management, while engaging students through activities such as the ‘Stress O’Meter,’ where students place a sticker on the ticker that denotes how stressed they are, as well as a "How do you relax?" poster and a "What makes you happy?" poster for students to fill in.
-Both schools also encouraged spirit days such as "Pajama Day" of "Flip Flop Day."
+Both schools also encouraged spirit days such as "Pajama Day" and "Flip Flop Day."

 - Madison Matters (Madison High School) – During the week of May 26, students raised mental health awareness by handing out wristbands and having an essay contest about mental health.
 They also put up three huge chalkboards around the school asking questions about mental health to facilitate "visual conversations" among students.
 Librarians recommended books on mental health topics and students painted a mental health mural with the student hand prints which will be added to every year that the campaign runs.
 Students tweeted the hashtag #MADiSONmatterS to encourage students to recognize the positive attributes in their peers and to tag someone else in their post to pass along the encouragement.
 Students were provided information on resources available to them within the school, such as the school psychologist, and where they can access support.
 Faculty and students participated in panel discussions to facilitate conversation and create a safe environment.